 Typically, these social moments are referred to as water cooler talk.
 And beyond socializing, these interactions often can help strengthen employee engagement, productivity, and creativity.

 While no organization wants employees constantly “shooting the breeze” all day, there is a healthy amount of camaraderie that makes the team bond.
 And why does this matter?
 Well according to Gallup, work isolation can curb productivity by up to 21%!

 Below I’ll share the benefits of virtual water cooler conversations and how your company can encourage this practice among remote employees.

 Since remote work means you won’t be seeing your colleagues in person, that close connection is now much more challenging.
 Of course, if you have a co-working space, you can potentially fill that social need as an employee.

 But with remote work, you may not be working together often and feel less of a “team.”
-This is where water cooler talk in remote environments becomes important.
+This is where these water cooler moments in remote environments become important.

 Even though the concept came from meeting at the water cooler or coffee machine to socialize, it’s really just about the unplanned communication employees have with one another.

 And in remote work, it’s a great way to better align teams, remove siloes, and create better working relationships.

 The virtual water cooler benefits

 Since employees might be scattered around cities and countries, the isolation effect is very real for many.
 It’s why there are so many benefits to implementing water cooler talk components in remote work.